wip-opensource/dynapp-localization/README.md

 ## Features
 Currently the extension has the following features:
 - Command to place current selection in messages file, with user defined key
+- Highlight none localized strings and show a quick fix for placing them inside messages.properties
 - Show the localized value with annotation inline of your code:

 ![image of text annotations](images/image.png)